 - Think before making any entry.
 Sometimes it is best to make a rough draft and review it prior to the final entry. - Be neat so that your writing is legible by others. - Be as clear and concise as possible.
 Concise means as short as possible without losing any information.
 Clear is meant to convey the fact that the Log may have to be read by personnel who are unfamiliar with our operations. - Do not speculate enter only facts. - Occasionally a time will be unknown.
-In such cases, it will be acceptable to estimate the time and clarify by the phrase "time approximate". - Logbook entries should also be made soon after the time that the event occurred so important facts are not missed or accidentally left unrecorded. - If for some reason an entry has to be made late and the actual time of the event does not fall into the chronological order of the logbook, a notation of "Late Entry" shall be made next to the time that the event is recorded. - If necessary to change a log book entry, draw one straight line through the entry (using a ruler or straight edge), initial above or beside the strikethrough line, then make the correct entry.
-At no point is white-out/correction fluid to be used in any document on board TDI Operated vessels.
+In such cases, it will be acceptable to estimate the time and clarify by the phrase "time approximate".

-Title of Document: Safety Management Manual Document Number: SOP-NAUT-007 Authority: Director of Marine Operations Revision: 1 Custodian/Owner: Designated Person Ashore Issue Date: March 2024 Page 12 of 17
+Title of Document: Safety Management Manual Document Number: SOP-NAUT-007 Authority: Operations Director Revision: 5 Custodian/Owner: Designated Person Ashore Issue Date: June 2025 Page 12 of 17